 7. Rose and clove potpourri

 Probably not that new, but still one of the most popular ways to use rose petals.
-Add a warm spicy fragrance to your home with this tutorial.
+Add a warm spicy fragrance to your home.

 Roses come in many shapes and sizes, with each variant symbolising a specific meaning.
 Whether you’re in love or wish to congratulate a certain somebody, red roses make for a popular gift and have done so for many years.

 Where are red roses used?